raceychan/ididi/docs/index.md

 ## To di, or not to di, this is my question

+If you

-If you are not familar with dependency injection, or oop in general, or/and can't come up with cases where it would be useful, or you fee like
+- Are not familar with dependency injection, or OOP in general.
+- Can't come up with cases where it would be useful.
-> `it's java`
+- You fee like `it's java` and you have `javaphobia`.

-and you have `javaphobia`, let's discuss in the `Introduction` section.
+**Let's discuss in the `Introduction` section.**